Ritikchauhan1704/Gvc-Go-version-control/README.md

-# 🧪 gvc — Go Version Control
+# GVC — Go Version Control

-`gvc` is a minimal, Git-inspired version control system written in Go.
+`GVC` is a minimal, Git-inspired version control system written in Go.
 It mirrors some of Git's core features, such as storing file contents as Git-style objects, managing trees, and handling repository metadata.

 ---